 - Food Processor Bowl

-- Mixing Spoon or Spatula
+- Mixing Spoon or Silicone Spatula

 - Try not to twist the biscuit cutter when cutting into your dough.
 This can seal the edges and hamper rising.
+Just push it straight down and pull it straight up.

 - Put them straight into the oven after cutting.
 Don't let them hang out and get warm.
 That cold to hot transition is conducive to fluffy little biscuits.